Loading…

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for forage; pasture/hay.
+Main use: Farmers mostly grow this crop for forage grass for cut-and-carry, pasture, hay/silage.

 Pollination: This crop is mainly pollinated by wind.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Africa; tropics It is grouped under: Forages & Fodder.
+Where it grows: Tropical Africa & South America; widely adopted in East Africa It is grouped under: Forages & Fodder.

-Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 5.5 to 6.5.
-It does well in well-drained; tolerates low fertility.
+Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 5.5 to 6.8.
+It does well in well-drained loam to sandy loam; tolerates low fertility with management.
 Good drainage is important, so avoid waterlogged spots.

 Planting depth: Dig planting holes or furrows about 2 centimetres deep so the roots sit firmly in the soil but are not buried too deep.